-This salad features the flavors of a traditional Italian antipasti platter, mixed with spiral-shaped pasta.
-Salami, mozzarella cheese, green olives, and jarred red peppers are called for, but feel free to add or substitute other ingredients, including tuna, provolone, anchovies, artichoke hearts, capers, or marinated mushrooms.
+This salad features the zesty flavors of a traditional Italian antipasti platter mixed with spiral-shaped pasta.
+This recipe calls for salami, mozzarella, green olives, and jarred red peppers, but feel free to add or substitute other antipasti favorites, including tuna, provolone, anchovies, artichoke hearts, capers, or marinated mushrooms.

 This easy main-course salad is a good way to use leftover ham, but feel free to substitute deli-sliced ham or turkey.
 The spinach, meat, and radishes are tossed with a warm dressing of sauted onion, oil, mustard, and vinegar and garnished with quartered hard-cooked eggs.

 The filling from this classic sandwich is reinvented as an equally tasty salad.
 Diced chicken breasts, tomatoes, celery, and onion are dressed with mayonnaise and vinegar, then served on a bed of lettuce topped with crumbled bacon.
 Cooking bacon on the same baking sheet as the chicken breasts lends them extra smoky flavor.
 To make ahead, store each component separately and combine just before serving.